 Septic Tanks - SUPPORT the County's authority to regulate use and inspection.

 Water Well Construction - SUPPORT the County's authority to promulgate and enforce construction standards.
-The County's unique hydrology and geology requires local knowledge of its aquifers and compatible grout materials for the local conditions in order to prevent inter-aquifer intrusion.
+The County's unique hydrology and geology requires local knowledge of its aquifers and compatible grout materials in order to prevent inter-aquifer intrusion.